netcinematics/3D-PWA-TEMPL8/README.md

 # 3D-PWA-TEMPL8
 PWA Template with BabylonJS

 # A Progressive Web App Template

 Powered by

 <img src="curio/babylonlogo1.png" width="200" border="3" style="border-radius: 10px;">

-For creative HTML5 devs Progressive App technology (PWA) means the end of an ice-age.
-Now with BabylonJS, Progressive Apps bring your 3D creations to the "Home Screen" with no app store necessry.
+Progressive Web Apps are a new wild west for creative HTML5 devs.
+Now with BabylonJS, PWA can bring your 3D creations to the "Home Screen" with no app store necessary.

 Use this template to begin building and distributing your 3D PWA Apps.